Senko Fishing - 4" Yamasenkos!

 Senkos come in a variety of colors, lengths, and styles.
 In particular is the 4" Yamasenko in Watermelon with Black and Red Flakes.
 It is a favorite of the City of Allen Fishing (COAF) Field Team and has been a consistent producer in our local ponds.

 Moreover, Senkos (especially the 4" Yamasenko) are a "must have" lure for Bass fishermen.
-They can produce strikes when other lures fail.
+Do keep them handy in your tackle box!

 To assist others in their pursuit of Bass, the sections below provide a brief summary of how we fish Senkos - specifically: